ElectricityAuthority/tracing/README.md

 trace_post_processing_hvdc.ipynb
 trace_post_processing_2.ipynb
 ```
 trace_post_processing_1.py returns the mean of the daily data over months, years and the total three year period and adds the Herfindahl-Hirschman Index (HHI).
-It also strips additional data from the raw trace output for the substation trace results (this probably should have been part of trace.py...)
+It also strips additional data from the raw trace output for the substation trace results (some of this should probably should have been part of trace.py...)

 trace_post_processing_hvdc.ipynb is an attempt to look at the HVDC.
 The HVDC is unique and is modelled in vSPD as four circuits, two northward flowing and two southward flowing.
 Because of this, ideally these circuits need to be combined into one and the HHI calculated for the HVDC as per any other AC circuit.
 We have not done this so these results are representative and the HVDC is *not* intended to be traced as a deep connection asset.

-trace_post_processing_2.ipynb (not yet published) adds Transpowers Regulated Asset Base (RAB) for interconnection assets to each of the four total output csvs.
+trace_post_processing_2.ipynb (initial version published) adds Transpower's Regulated Asset Base (RAB) for interconnection assets to each of the four total output csvs - waiting for confirmation on publishing the RAB data.
+This is currently in iPyhton notebook format.

 ## Installation instructions